 It’s a marvel to watch when a Director and Director of Photography work together to create a rich visual language.
 It takes great people to tell a story not simply through talk or actions, but the images on screen.

 I wish I could break down the film further, with better stills and video, but the next best thing you can do is go and see the film yourself!
-There is an excellent interview with Roger Deakins here, if you’d like to read more about his cinematographic process.

 There is also a fairly technical discussion about Skyfall on Roger Deakins’ website forum here.
 In regards to the grading of the film, Deakins says: